Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 The physical type of the stream MUST be explicitly specified in the [stream options header](#stream-options).
 The physical type of the stream is defined by the `PhysicalStreamType` enum ([reference](reference.md#physicalstreamtype)).
 The following types are defined:

 - `PHYSICAL_STREAM_TYPE_UNSPECIFIED` (0) – default value.
 This physical stream type MUST NOT be used.
-The implementations SHOULD treat this value as an error.
+Consumers SHOULD throw an error if this value is used.
 - `PHYSICAL_STREAM_TYPE_TRIPLES` (1) – stream of [RDF triple statements](https://www.w3.org/TR/rdf11-concepts/#section-triples).
 In this case, the stream MUST NOT contain `RdfStreamRow` messages with the `quad`, `graph_start`, or `graph_end` fields set.
 - `PHYSICAL_STREAM_TYPE_QUADS` (2) – stream of RDF quad statements (same as [*simple statements* in N-Quads](https://www.w3.org/TR/n-quads/#simple-triples)).
 In this case, the stream MUST NOT contain `RdfStreamRow` messages with the `triple`, `graph_start`, or `graph_end` fields set.
 - `PHYSICAL_STREAM_TYPE_GRAPHS` (3) – stream of RDF graphs (named or default).
 In this case, the stream MUST NOT contain `RdfStreamRow` messages with the `quad` fields set.